nanobox-io/nanobox-docs/source/local-dev/index.html.md

 ---
 title: Local Development
+description: Nanobox makes streamlines local development letting you focus on the code and taking care of everything else.
 ---

 Developing code locally is a staple of the modern development workflow, but even still, creating a local dev environment can be tedious and frustrating.
 Everything from dealing with system cruft and machine-specific nuances to installing multiple version of runtimes and running into dependency conflicts are all too common problems when setting up a local environment.
 Throw in team members and the intricacies just multiply.